Stewart Brand

 Stewart Brand (born December 14, 1938) is an American project developer and writer, best known as the co-founder and editor of the Whole Earth Catalog.
-Other organizatons he has founded include the WELL, the Global Business Network, and the Long Now Foundation.
-He is the author of several books, most recently Whole Earth Discipline: An Ecopragmatist Manifesto.
+Other organizations he has founded include the WELL, the Global Business Network, and the Long Now Foundation.
+He is the author of several books, most recently Whole Earth Discipline: An Ecopragmatist Manifesto and Maintenance: Of Everything.

 Life

 Brand was born in Rockford, Illinois, and attended Phillips Exeter Academy in New Hampshire.
 He studied biology at Stanford University under Paul R. Ehrlich, graduating in 1960.
 As a soldier in the U.S. Army, he was a parachutist and taught infantry skills; he later expressed the view that his experience in the military had fostered his competence in organizing.

 A civilian again in 1962, he moved back to California, where he has mostly lived since.
 He studied design at San Francisco Art Institute, photography at San Francisco State College, and participated in a scientific study of then-legal LSD with Myron Stolaroff's International Foundation for Advanced Study, in Menlo Park, California.

 Brand became acquainted with Richard Raymond, a land-use and community-development expert turned entrepreneur, who had established a nonprofit society, the Portola Institute in Menlo Park.
 Raymond had become a consultant to the Warm Springs Indian Reservation and recommended Brand for a job there as a photographer.

-In 1966, Brand married the mathematician Lois Jennings, a half-Ottawa Native American.
+In 1966, Brand married the mathematician Lois Jennings, a half-Odawa Native American.
 The couple divorced in 1973.

 Brand met Ryan Phelan when she applied for a job to work at Whole Earth Catalog, and the two married in 1983.
 The couple lives on Mirene, a 64 ft-long working tugboat.
 Built in 1912, the boat is moored in a former shipyard in Sausalito, California.
 He works in Mary Heartline, a grounded fishing boat about 100 yards (90 metres) away.
-One of his favorite items is a table on which Otis Redding is said to have written "(Sittin' On) The Dock of the Bay" (Brand acquired it from an antiques dealer in Sausalito).
+One of his favorite items is a table on which Otis Redding is said to have written "(Sittin' On) The Dock of the Bay", a furnishing that Brand acquired from an antiques dealer in Sausalito.